 4. Perform a technical SEO audit

-Conducting a thorough website review is the most effective way to diagnose any technical issues that may be negatively impacting your website’s search engine rankings.
+A thorough website review is the most effective way to diagnose any technical issues that may negatively impact your website’s search engine rankings.

-Some of the main areas to examine during a technical SEO audit include:
+Some of the main areas to examine during a technical SEO audit include the following:

 - HTTPS status codes